suculent/apprepo/README.md

 -------

-<h5 align="center"><code>apprepo</code> is now just a couple days old 3rd party extension of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate building and releasing your iOS and Android apps.
+<h5 align="center"><code>apprepo</code> is deprecated 3rd party extension of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate building and releasing your iOS and Android apps.
 I'm in contact with Felix Krause to make this part of Fastlane as open SFTP uploader adjacent to `Deliver`.</h5>

-# Future Features
+# Features
-- Submit to AppRepo completely automatically
+- Submit IPA to AppRepo completely automatically
-- Upload a new ipa file to AppRepo without Xcode from any Mac
+- Upload a new IPA file to AppRepo without Xcode from any Mac
 - Maintain your app manifest locally and push changes to AppRepo
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
-- Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server
+- Store the configuration in git to easily deploy from **any** Mac with installed AppRepo RSA key, including your Continuous Integration server.

 To upload builds to AppStore check out [deliver](https://github.com/fastlane/fastlane/tree/master/deliver).